 Definition: This Rx parameter tells the EDA tool the recommended number of UI in each AMI_GetWave call to be used in Time Domain simulations.

 Usage Rules: The wave_size passed to AMI_GetWave would be the value of BCI_GetWave_Block_UI*bit_time/sample_interval.

-If BCI_GetWave_Block_UI is not present, its default value is 1000.
+BCI_GetWave_Block_UI must be present if BCI_Protocol is present.
+BCI_GetWave_Block_UI must be absent if BCI_Protocol is absent.

 Other Notes: This parameter allows a BCI_Protocol to define the number of training bits (“dwell time”) between BCI messages, which necessarily must occur at most once per AMI_GetWave call.
 This may be necessary in some protocols or rigorous channel simulations to enforce bit-by-bit emulation.